drajashe/sih2k18/README.md

     1. Real Time
     2. Video Feed

-[YOLOv2](https://pjreddie.com/darknet/yolo/) trained on COCO was used for Object detection.
+[YOLOv2](https://pjreddie.com/darknet/yolo/) trained on [COCO](http://cocodataset.org) was used for Object detection.
 [Darkflow](https://github.com/thtrieu/darkflow) which is a Tensorflow variant of [Darknet](https://github.com/pjreddie/darknet) was used to process the frames.
 Darknet is an open source neural network framework written in C and CUDA.

 <img src="https://github.com/SKKSaikia/sih2k18/blob/master/img/yolo.JPG">

+The output video in the Hackathon are: [Webcam](https://youtu.be/SJxoIHBeOB0) , [Mobile Camera](https://youtu.be/qkzmv4ny7VM)

+Several images of Guns, Poachers, Rangers were scraped from the internet and YOLOv2 was trained from scratch to detect the following object classes in the frames.
+Due to lack of data and time in the hackathon, high accuracy and confidence was not achieved.

 We trained several parts